On this degree you'll develop a thorough understanding of financial economics and international financial management.

 You will graduate equipped with skills for a career in financial management in the global marketplace.

-You develop knowledge of the principles of accounting and finance, the structure of business organisations, and current economic problems, as well as microeconomic and macroeconomic theory.
+You will develop a thorough understanding of modern economics, including: the analysis of financial markets; fundamental principles of accounting and finance; and microeconomic and macroeconomic theory.

 Modules are taught via lectures and seminars.
 Assessment is mainly through unseen examinations at the end of each semester (January and June).
 However, a proportion of your marks will also be based on in-course assessment of essays and projects.